0xSteady/Binary-Edge-EDL-Generator-Alpine-Linux-Container/README.md

 # Description:
 This script normalizes the data contained in the file published by Binary Edge at https://api.binaryedge.io/v1/minions into a format that can be consumed as an EDL by the Palo Alto NGFW

-The Script reads in the file minions from the current working directory and then strips out the following lines and characters:

-1. From the first line

-         {"scanners":[ "

-is eliminated before the first IP Address in the file

-2. Each instance of

-          ", "

-is replaced by a newline

-3. The characters

-           "]}

-Are removed from the last IP Address in the file

 # Requirements & Dependencies
 1. Python3
 2. Python3 requests module (https://pypi.org/project/requests/)